kolatts/ChurnZero.Sdk/README.md

 );
 Console.WriteLine($"Received {accountResponse.StatusCode} creating account");

-//Performs the same add/update for Accounts in Churn Zero but scales much larger (500 MB file size).
+//Performs the same add/update for Accounts in ChurnZero but scales much larger (500 MB file size).
 //A 200 response may be returned, but since the accounts are processed separately from the API request, an email notification will indicate the success/failure of the import.
 //Custom fields need to be added via non-batch methods first. var accountBatchResponse = await client.UpdateAccountsBatchAsync(